sven-pa/templates/templates/qms/capa/sop-capa.md

 ### 1. Input for CAPA

-Various events may lead to creation of CAPA.
+Various events may lead to the creation of a CAPA.
 Examples include:

  * Product or QMS non-conformities
  * Customer complaints